StevenPatz/pod_rename/README.md

-A simple script to rename some annoyingly long filenames I get from some of my podcasts feeds.
+A small ( to start ) script to rename some annoyingly long filenames.
+Files that I download as a part of my podcast library.